 This tool saves you time and maximizes your reach so you can become one of the most successful women in business.Tailwind Tribes save you time and maximize your reach on Pinterest. - @lifewiseladyClick To Tweet

 Get all the benefits of Pinterest group boards with the added advantage of accountability!
-Tribe Owners and Admins can see which Tribemates are sharing out as many Pins as they add in.
+Tribe Owners and Admins can ensure that everyone is sharing out each others’ Pins.
 If someone doesn’t hold up their end of the bargain, Owners and Admins can remind them of the rules and/or kick them out.

 Pinterest Group Boards and Tailwind Tribes